AC= Active; AP=Apprentice; AR= Retired Active; AS= Associate AP-S= Apprentice Student; LM= Life Member

 H: 509-679-3886 C: 509-670-8826

 John Kruse is the host of Northwestern Outdoors Radio and America Outdoors Radio, broadcast every weekend on stations throughout the Northwest and the nation.
 John also writes a weekly outdoors column, the Washington Outdoors Report, carried by several newspapers in Central and Eastern Washington.
 John’s is also the author of Great Places – Washington, published in 2009 by Wilderness Adventures Press.

 GARY LEWIS (AC)

-Gary Lewis is an award-winning author, television host, speaker and photographer who makes his home in Central Oregon.
-He has hunted and fished in five countries on two continents.
-Born and raised in the Pacific Northwest, he has been walking forest trails and running rivers for as long as he can remember.
-He is a past President of NOWA.
-Lewis is the author of Hunting Oregon, John Nosler Going Ballistic, Black Bear Hunting, Complete Guide to Hunting, Freshwater Fishing Oregon & Washington and other titles.
-His TV show – Gary Lewis’ Frontier Unlimited – enjoys international distribution.
+Gary Lewis is an award-winning author, television host, speaker and podcaster who makes his home in Central Oregon.
+He has hunted and fished in eight countries and around the United States.
+Born and raised in the Pacific Northwest, he has been walking forest trails and running rivers as long as he can remember.
+He is twice past President of NOWA.
+Lewis is the author of Fishing Central Oregon, John Nosler Going Ballistic, Bob Nosler Born Ballistic, Black Bear Hunting, Fishing Mount Hood Country and other titles.
+His TV show – Frontier Unlimited – enjoys international distribution.

 ALAN LIERE (AR)

 Alan writes the weekly Hunting and Fishing Report for the Spokesman Review as well as frequent humor pieces for the Outdoor Section.
 Full-time humor contributor to Upland Almanac and Northwest Fly Fishing.
 Alan has sold humor and/or where-to, how-to pieces to most national outdoor publications.
 He has published four books, collections of humor–.Bear Heads and Fish Tales, . . .and Pandemonium rained, Dancin ‘with Shirley and Fish Tales.
 He is a two term NOWA board member.